 - chronic diarrhoea

 If a child living with HIV develops AIDS, they might get life-threatening infections and diseases like pneumonia, repeated serious bacterial infections and even some cancers.

 Tests for HIV

-Children and teenagers with HIV need to take antiretroviral drugs.
+Children and teenagers living with HIV need to take antiretroviral drugs.
 Antiretroviral drugs are very effective in treating HIV and stopping the disease from developing into AIDS.

 Children with HIV need to:

-- take their medication every day
+- take their medicine every day

-- keep their immunisations up to date
+- keep their immunisations up to date and get extra immunisations

 - see their doctor regularly.